Alexandria Ocasio-Cortez Rips Into ‘Intellectually Bankrupt’ Republicans Who Spread False Rumors About Her

 — Alexandria Ocasio-Cortez (@AOC) February 8, 2019

-Alexandria Ocasio-Cortez celebrate this week news that the e-commerce giant could be reconsidering its move to Long Island City.
+Alexandria Ocasio-Cortez celebrated this week news that the e-commerce giant could be reconsidering its move to Long Island City.